-(ATF) With unprecedented spikes in daily Covid infection rates and several states reporting extreme shortages of vaccines, India banned the export of anti-viral drug Remdesivir and its active pharmaceutical ingredients on Sunday.
+(AF) With unprecedented spikes in daily Covid infection rates and several states reporting extreme shortages of vaccines, India banned the export of anti-viral drug Remdesivir and its active pharmaceutical ingredients on Sunday.

 And, shaken by the looming vaccine crises, on Monday India also approved Russia’s Sputnik V vaccine for restricted use in the country.